 I’ve been putting this off for ages because making something as basic as butter is oddly intimidating.
-But, it’s actually quite simple.
+But it’s actually quite simple.
 It’ll be even easier for you after you read about my mistakes and how to avoid them.

 🥛 Ingredients

-Heavy Cream – This is the major ingredient.
+✅Heavy Cream – This is the major ingredient.
 The agitation process outlined below will separate the fats in the cream from the milk.
 It is those fats that will form the wonderful butter.
 Keep the leftover buttermilk for any number of recipes.

-Salt – You only need a pinch.
+✅Salt – You only need a pinch.
 It does make a difference, but you really don’t need more than a tiny pinch.
 This is one of those times when less is more!

 🧈 Instructions

-Step One: Pour one pint of heavy cream and salt (to taste – I recommend using a light hand) into the food processor and start it up.
+👉Step 1: Pour one pint of heavy cream and salt (to taste – I recommend using a light hand) into the food processor and start it up.
 I learned the hard way to cover the top of the food processor with a tea towel because the cream went flying everywhere!

-Step Two: Continue running the food processor.
+👉Step 2: Continue running the food processor.
 Five minutes in, the butter will start to form.
 In the photo above, you’ll see the clumps of butter and buttermilk.

-Step Three: Strain the buttermilk using a cheesecloth or a coffee filter.
+👉Step 3: Strain the buttermilk using a cheesecloth or a coffee filter.
 Keep the buttermilk for other uses!

-Step Four: Pour off any excess liquid and move the butter around the food processor by pressing the spatula into it for about a minute.
+👉Step 4: Pour off any excess liquid and move the butter around the food processor by pressing the spatula into it for about a minute.
 And, there was my homemade butter!

 💡 Recipe Tips